sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 In this lab, you will learn and perform:
 - Introduction to Code Scanning
 - What is CodeQL and how is it different from other static analysis tools?
-- Task 1: Turn on the default setup on a Python repository.
-View results.
+- Task 1: Turn on the default setup on a Python repository and view results
 - Task 2: Turn on advanced setup on a Java repository.
-Customize the scan.
-View results.
+Customize the scan and view results
-- Task 3: Add some vulnerable code via a pull request and view the scan results in the PR.
+- Task 3: Add some vulnerable code via a pull request and view the scan results in the PR

 ## Estimated timing: 40 minutes